Common Tax Mistakes to Avoid:

 3. Mathematical Errors

-- How to avoid: Use reputable tax preparation software or hire a tax professional to ensure your calculations are accurate.
-If filing by hand, double-check every figure and perform all calculations twice to ensure accuracy.
+How to avoid it: Utilize reputable tax preparation software or consider hiring a tax professional.
+If you're filing by hand, meticulously check each figure and calculation twice to ensure accuracy.

 4. Failing to Report All Income

-All income must be reported, including wages, freelance income, side jobs, rental income, and investment earnings.
-Failure to report all income, even if it’s from a part-time gig or casual work, can lead to penalties and audits.
+Every source of income must be reported, including wages, freelance income, and investment earnings.
+Neglecting to do so can trigger penalties and audits.

 5. Overlooking Deductions and Credits